 When Mother's Day rolled around in 2019, I went looking for the PDF and couldn't find it on my computer and couldn't find it on the internet.
 There were lots of pins of the interview sheet, but they were all spammy sites and the PDF was exactly nowhere to be found.

 Wanting my standard interview, I went ahead and recreated it using similar graphics and questions.
-I will freely admit that this interview is not my design, but since it’s no longer available as a download, I feel okay about recreating and sharing it.
+I will freely admit that this interview is not my design, but since it's no longer available, I feel okay about recreating and sharing it.

 I hope you'll print out the interview and do it with your kids.
 Do what I have done and store them in a notebook in page protectors so that you'll have them to look back on for many years to come.